The Real Kentucky Derby Action Took Place at the Alpaca Derby

 For the race, alpacas were saddled up in racing colors and assigned the names of the thoroughbred horses on the leaderboard at the Kentucky Derby.
 The idea was that the alpacas would run their race and perhaps predict the winner of the Derby itself.
 While My Boy Jack won the Alpaca Derby, Justify was right there at the end, requiring a photo finish to determine the winner.
 Perhaps the odds-makers at Churchill Downs will be watching this race very closely next year.

-As NBC Sports reports, Jannie Giles, the owner and trainer at Black Horse Manor in Pleasantville, Kentucky, came up with the idea of an all-alpaca version of the famous race to raise awareness about the animals.
+As NBC Sports reports, Jannie Giles, the owner and trainer at Black Horse Manor in Pleasureville, Kentucky, held an all-alpaca version of the famous race to raise awareness about the animals.
 While the results of the race may not have been an entirely accurate predictor of the race, they were certainly far cuter than anything at the actual Kentucky Derby.